nim65s/mihini-repo/doc/md/agent/ConfigStore.md

 server.autoconnect.onboot = true -- connect a few seconds after the agent started server.autoconnect.period = 5 -- period in minute (connect every 5 minutes)
 server.autoconnect.cron = "0 0 * * *" -- cron entry (connect once a day at midnight)
-server.autoconnect.ondemand = 10 -- latency before connection (in seconds) after some data has been given to the Agent
-                                 -- before it connects to the server (connect will occur at maximum 10 seconds after some data has been written)

 ~~~

 #### Communication security settings